Gardens, (Green) Squares, and Parks in Paris

 Parc de la Butte-du-Chapeau-Rouge

 Occupying a former quarry area, the Parc de la Butte-du-Chapeau-Rouge is another hidden gem of the 19th Arrondissement.
-The park represents the soul of the 1930s when gardens were constructed outside along the outer paths of Paris, amidst the concrete buildings.
+The park represents the soul of the 1930s, when gardens were constructed along the outer paths of Paris, amid the concrete buildings.

-Built on a hill, the park has some amazing concrete statues and steep lush picnic areas for the summer days.
-From its highest point, it offers a panoramic view of the Nort-East of Parisian suburbs.
+Built on a hill, the park has some amazing concrete statues and steep, lush picnic areas for the summer days.
+From its highest point, it offers a panoramic view of the North-East of Parisian suburbs.
 The park is a tranquil haven, and can easily be accessed from the Mouzaïa district.

 Address: 5 Av.
 Debidour